 Lump in the Cheek After Wisdom Teeth Removal: Should You Worry?

-In this post, we’ll look at one common concern after wisdom tooth removal: a lump or swelling in the cheek or around the mouth.
+In this article, we’ll focus on one of the most common concerns after wisdom tooth removal: a lump or swelling in the cheek or around the mouth.

-In this post, we’ll look at one common concern after wisdom tooth removal: a lump or swelling in the cheek or around the mouth.
+In this article, we’ll focus on one of the most common concerns after wisdom tooth removal: a lump or swelling in the cheek or around the mouth.

 In this article: